bingxue102685/LearnOpenGL/README.md

 ![](https://github.com/bingxue102685/LearnOpenGL/tree/master/resource/showImage/show2.png)
 ![](https://github.com/bingxue102685/LearnOpenGL/tree/master/resource/showImage/show3.gif)
 ## Who Am I?
 I'm a beginner.
 It's a little difficult for me, but I love it!
 In this project, I used simple proxy pattern, if you have some good idea, tell me.
-My email address is gamerzhj@163.com
+My email address is __gamerzhj@163.com__
 ## The End
 I hope someone who love opengl make friends with me.

-Here is my E-mail address:__gamerzhj@163.com__